 Palmer looked him in the eye, and with a long, drawn-out sigh, he answered.
 “Because Anthony Tidkins told me.”

-Chapter Nineteen

-“Must have a quid for my quo, as the parsons say.”

-- James Malcolm Rymer (Varney The Vampire)

-“Your mother didn’t want me to tell you,” said Abraham Palmer.
+“Your mother didn’t want me to tell you,” he said.

 “My mother?
 What has she got to do with this?” asked Jonathan.